chriskaringeg/Crimmz-pass-locker/README.md

 # Password locker
+ This project was created on 25 january by
+  Karinge Kinyua.

 ## Description

-Password locker is a Python application that enables one to hide his or her credentials of their accounts
+Password locker is a Python application that enables one to hide his or her credentials of their accounts.
+This enables one to even hide information before initiating an account..It acts as a fort to one's credentials

 ## User stories